Stuycs-K/final-project-chan-ty-zhou-katelyn/WORKLOG.md

 Made changes to the cueStick class, tried to test how it displayed and also changed board visual

+### 05/24/24

+Fixed ballCollide physics to make it work and also tested different velocities

 ## Katelyn Zhou